Overview

 Unraveling Pain Points with Service Blueprinting

 Service blueprinting was a key tool to visualize how physicians, patients, and hospital staff interacted within the system.
-This helped identify the specific moments along process that needed to be addressed, for instance, the communication between patients and physicians and the application process.
-We deliver a solution covering multiple touchpoints along the patients’ journey.
+It helped us pinpoint specific moments in the process that needed to be addressed, such as communication between patients and physicians and the application workflow itself.
+The resulting solution covered multiple touchpoints along the patient journey.

 What did we learned from these findings?

-1. Application process – Neither doctors nor patients have a clear understanding of the status of any of the application processes.
+1. Application process – Neither doctors nor patients had a clear understanding of the status of application requests at any given time.

-2. Sensitive data handling – Hospitals's medical staff, doctors, and patients exchange sensitive documents through various channels such as email or WhatsApp, without a well-established protocol in place.
+2. Sensitive data handling – Hospital staff, doctors, and patients exchanged sensitive documents through various channels (email, WhatsApp, etc.) without a clear, standardised protocol.

-3. Admissions and priority – Patient admission to the program — based on the severity of the disease — is currently managed through a paper questionnaire, leading to inefficiencies and lack of traceability.
+3. Admissions and priority – Patient admission to the program (based on disease severity) was managed via a paper questionnaire, creating inefficiencies and a lack of traceability.

-Desktop Web App – Built principally for the cardiology team and hospital administrators to track and coordinate admissions.
+1. Mobile App and desktop web-app – Designed and built for regional doctors to manage patient referrals to the program, but also for the cardiology team and hospital administrators to track and coordinate admissions.

-Application process - Physicians must fill out an application for their patients following a series of questions.
-The applications procress follows a simple flow that allows hospital's medical staff to quickly screen the patients’ profile.
+2. Application process - Physicians must fill out an application for their patients following a series of questions.
+The applications process follows a simple flow that allows hospital's medical staff to quickly screen the patients’ profile.

 Key Takeaways

-The discovery phase was crucial to identify inefficiencies of the current application system and understand how to improve the process.
-A structured, step-by-step approach reduced complexity during admissions.
-Transparent communication tools enhanced the overall user experience for all stakeholders.
+The discovery phase was crucial in revealing inefficiencies in the existing application system and clarifying where to intervene.
+A more structured, step-by-step process helped reduce complexity during admissions, while more transparent communication tools improved the experience for all stakeholders involved.